 Principal & Chief Executive Officer

-Larry’s background was in the field of corporate management accounts, working for Diageo and then Royal Mail in London.
-Larry moved to the East Midlands and joined an Independent Specialist College in March 2005, where he trained as a teacher and progressed within the organisation to lead its education department through two Ofsted inspections and changes that would see the introduction of Foundation Learning and a successful autism specialist curriculum.
+Larry’s background is in corporate management accounts, working for Diageo in London and Royal Mail in Nottingham.
+Larry moved to the East Midlands and joined an Independent Specialist College in March 2005, where he trained as a teacher and progressed within the organisation to lead its education offer through two Ofsted inspections and changes that would see the introduction of Foundation Learning and a successful autism specialist curriculum.

 Larry joined Landmarks in January 2015.